-Those who make it this far north are well rewarded with some impressive attractions in the area.
-It's a giant outdoor adventure playground designed for nature lovers: home to Andaman's highest peak, a network of caves, a famous turtle nesting site and crocodile sanctuaries, to go with white-sandy beaches and the best snorkelling in the Andamans.
+Those who make it this far north are rewarded with some impressive attractions in the area.
+It’s a giant outdoor adventure playground designed for nature lovers: home to a world-famous turtle nesting site, Andaman’s highest peak and a network of caves to go with white-sand beaches and some of the best snorkelling in the Andamans.

 Mayabunder & Around

 In ‘upper’ Middle Andaman, Mayabunder is most famous for its villages inhabited by Karen, members of a Burmese hill tribe who were relocated here during the British colonial period.
 It’s a low-key destination and will appeal to travellers looking for an experience away from the crowds.